ChickenKyiv/awesome-git-article/docs/docs/slides/slide-13/indexC1.md

 ---
 id: slide13cc
-title: Slide13cc
+title: Fast forward and 3-way merge example
-sidebar_label: Slide13 - What is Git
+sidebar_label: Fast forward and 3-way merge example
 ---

 Our first example demonstrates a fast-forward merge.
 The code below creates a new branch, adds two commits to it, then integrates it into the mainline with a fast-forward merge.